sigil-johnstevens/character-vault/README.md

 - **Upload Folder to GitHub**: Upload all actors in a selected folder to a GitHub repository to save any advancements or updates from the session (note that this overwrites previous versions of the same actor in the repo).
 Choose the folder containing the actors and upload them to GitHub with confirmation notifications.
 - **Import from GitHub**: Use the Import from GitHub button to match and import a folder of actors from GitHub to your game.
 - **Remove All Non-GM Users**: This option removes all non-GM users from your game.
 It is useful for resetting the game before a new session.
-- **File Session Report**: Choose a folder of actors and complete the form to post a session report to Discord via a webhook.

 ## Game Settings